In the talk Architecture Components – Solving the Lifecycle Problem from Google I/O 2017, Yigit Boyar talked about the new LiveData<T>

 In the Android Architecture Components Sample app, it’s implemented rather cumbersome with boilerplate code which pipe data from one type of observables (LiveData) into another (Observable).
 This is why:

-• The Android Data Binind framework doesn’t know how to observe on LiveData.
+cannot be bound to directly in XML.- The Android Data Binind framework doesn’t know how to

 The first bullet point is easily fixable.
 We could just write a simple converter.
 The second one is not as simple though.
 At least not for us laymen.
 Google could fix it, and I hope they will.
 Notice the difference in the interfaces for subscribing on the two classes: